bsc-pm-ompss-at-fpga/nanos6-fpga/README.md

 ## Choosing a dependency implementation

 The Nanos6 runtime has support for different dependency implementations.
 The `discrete` dependencies are the default dependency implementation.
 This is the most optimized implementation but it does not fully support the OmpSs-2 dependency model since it does not support region dependencies.
-In the case the user program requires region dependencies (e.g., to detect dependencies among partial overlapping dependency regions), Nanos6 privides the `regions` implementation, which is completely spec-compliant.
+In the case the user program requires region dependencies (e.g., to detect dependencies among partial overlapping dependency regions), Nanos6 provides the `regions` implementation, which is completely spec-compliant.

 The dependency implementation can be selected at run-time through the `version.dependencies` configuration variable.
 The available implementations are: